 Our board of directors has sole discretion whether to pay dividends.
 If our board of directors decides to pay dividends, the form, frequency, and amount will depend upon our future, operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that our directors may deem relevant.
 The Israeli Companies Law, 5759-1999, or the Companies Law, imposes restrictions on our ability to declare and pay dividends.
-See "Description of Share Capital and Articles of Association" for additional information.
+See Item 5.B "Operating and Financial Review and Prospects-Liquidity and Capital Resources" for additional information.
 Payment of dividends may also be subject to Israeli withholding taxes.
-See "Taxation" for additional information.
-As a result, capital appreciation, if any, on our ADSs may be your sole source of gains, and you will suffer a loss on your investment if you are unable to sell your ADSs at or above the offering price.
-See "Dividend Policy."
+See Item, 10.E.
+"Taxation" for additional information.
+As a result, capital appreciation, if any, on our ADSs may be your sole source of gains, and you will suffer a loss on your investment if you are unable to sell your ADSs at or above the price at which you purchased the ADSs.
+See Item 8.A."Consolidated Statements and Other Financial Information - Dividend Policy."